While searching for a fresh alternative to gallery canvases artist Marguerite Bartherotte aka "G.Kero" turned her hands to fashion.

 I think that your life is beautiful when what you do brings you lucky things.

-For me beautiful living mean to live and work in a world according to your own principles.
-Each of us has a different perception of beauty, truth and justice.
-It should not be stated by anybody and imposed to anyone.
-Living beautifully is to live in adequation with ones own values and principles.
+For me beautiful living mean to live and work in a world according to your own nature and principles.
+Living beautifully is to live in adequation with ones own nature and principles.

 Speaking of a multicultural background, you grew up in Cap Ferret in France, went to school in Belgium and have lived in Paris.
 How has each place informed you creatively?

 Very, very differently, but in a logical continuation.
 Cap Ferret was the most important one because it was simple: to draw in my room and to read were my only temptation.
 No cinéma, no Disneyland, no music, no football, no zoo, etc.